About the Building

-- Edward Rudge Allen III Education Center is a 3,000-square-foot, Appalachian white oak-floored meeting room.
-It is home to breakfast, luncheon, and dinner events featuring speakers on topics ranging from Chinese politics to business opportunities in India.
+- Edward Rudge Allen III Education Center is home to breakfast, luncheon, and dinner events featuring speakers on topics ranging from Chinese politics to business opportunities in India.
 The room can seat 200 banquet-style.
 The Education Center's south wall consists of floor-to-ceiling glass, which floods the space with light (special screens drop from the ceiling to darken the room for Powerpoint and video presentations).
 Glass doors open onto the Chao Foundation Green Garden.
 Covered with Asian Jasmine, it is an inviting place to stroll on a pleasant evening.
 Movable walls divide the room into as many as three large classrooms.

 - The Water Garden Terrace is the serene heart of the building.
 It looks out over the second-floor Elkins Foundation Water Garden.
 In the distance, framed by Texas Heritage oaks, the skyline of downtown Houston comes into view.
 The Water Garden is a marvel in itself.
 Some 12,000 gallons of constantly recirculating water fill the stainless steel tank.
 Three waterspouts spring to life on an adjustable schedule, as do spools of artificial fog along the outer edge of the pool.
 Comfortable chairs make this an inviting place to sit and relax.

-- The North Gallery, at 450 square feet, provides an intimate space for small exhibitions of contemporary and traditional Asian art.
+- The North Gallery provides an intimate space for small exhibitions of contemporary and traditional Asian art.

 When it opened its doors to the public on April 14, 2012, the Center took its place as an iconic addition to Houston’s architecturally rich cityscape.